 Why should authors publish open access?

-Some funding agencies (such as the Wellcome Trust and Research Councils UK) require authors to publish open access.
+Some funder mandates (such as Plan S by cOAlition S) require authors to publish their work in open access journals.
 Many institutions also encourage their authors to publish OA, and some provide funds to help authors do so.

 Do all IEEE journals accept OA articles?

 Yes.
 All wholly-owned IEEE journals accept OA articles.
 Journals co-sponsored by IEEE and another organization accept OA content when both groups agree that the content is appropriate for the publication.

 Do IEEE magazines accept OA articles?

 Currently, IEEE Robotics and Automation Magazine and all IEEE Computer Society magazines accept OA content.

 How does an author select open access?